-According to the Children's Act (No 38 of 2005) which came into effect on 1 July 2007, a minor is someone under the age of 18 years.
+According to the Children's Act (No 38 of 2005), a minor is someone under the age of 18 years.
 A minor who enters into a contract without the consent of the parents or guardian does not have to keep to the contract.
-But, if the minor says he or she is older than 18, then the person who entered into the contract with the minor can sue for damages.

-(See page 519 Problem 1: Minor entering into a contract)
+But, if the minor says they are older than 18, then the person who entered into the contract with the minor can sue for damages.
+(See pg 815: Problem 1: Minor entering into a contract)